Prom: Benelux

-In Belgium, as well as in some parts of the Netherlands, senior students celebrate their last 100 days of high school with a special day called Chrysostomos or 100-dagen feest (“100-days party”).
+In Belgium, as well as in some parts of the Netherlands, senior students celebrate their last 100 days of high school with a special day called Chrysostomos or 100-dagen feest ("100-days party").
 Tradition states that on this winter day, seniors are allowed to pull pranks on their teachers and fellow students.
-Some schools handle a theme as dresscode, while others go for the traditional outfit: blue jeans, a black cotton jacket, a black hat (with a red or blue ribbon), and a whistle around the neck.
-Some even paint their faces and some seniors also carry a spray can (shaving cream or other fluids) to “attack” the non-seniors with.
+Some schools handle a theme as dress code, while others go for the traditional outfit: blue jeans, a black cotton jacket, a black hat (with a red or blue ribbon), and a whistle around the neck.
+Some even paint their faces and some seniors also carry a spray can (shaving cream or other fluids) to "attack" the non-seniors with.
 A noisy march through town is also part of the gig.
 Later during the day, students perform an act at school, usually a silly show involving school or a parody.
 In the evening, students head to a rented club to party.
 This involves dancing, singing, and plenty of beer to get a taste of fraternity life.
 Sometimes even teachers join the party to show that they too have a wild side.
 In the Netherlands, households where a child who has passed their high school exams often hang the student's backpack on a flagpole which is attached to the front of the house.

 Bulgaria

 In Bulgaria, the ball is called abiturientski bal and is held at the end of 12th grade, when you are aged 18/19.
 Preparations for the ball begin at the end of the 11th grade, because students are supposed to organize the whole event.
 It is celebrated in May, mainly on the 23rd, 24th, or 25th, after finishing exams.
 Students can bring a date to the event which is usually held in a restaurant or a club.
-Usually, before the main event there is a big gathering in front of the high school's building, where graduates count to 12 (as in 12 grades) and take photos with each other before going to the restaurant called izprashtane (“farewell send off”).
+Usually, before the main event there is a big gathering in front of the high school's building, where graduates count to 12 (as in 12 grades) and take photos with each other before going to the restaurant called izprashtane ("farewell send off").
 At the main event in the restaurant/hotel, there is music, usually pop and retro.
 Students are free to dance with whomever they want, even if they have come with a date.
 The school director and the 12th-grade teachers are also sometimes invited.
 There is usually an afterparty at a dance club.
 Some people even organize a second afterparty.
 After the prom night, students usually go on an excursion together for 3 to 5 days.
 The popular destinations are the Black Sea coast and Turkey.
-The event is often associated with excess in drinking, drugs, sex, and lavish nouveau-riche style of dressing and parading (there are families that would spend as much as a year's salary on their son or daughter' s night).
-The media regularly criticize it, deploring the decadence of morals.
+The event is often associated with excess in drinking and having sex.